 Depression at university

-Uni can be the best time of your life – it can also be one of the hardest.
-Being away from home, with a heavy workload, and feeling lonely and homesick can leave students feeling down occasionally.
-But if those feelings persist it could be a sign of depression.
+Uni can be the best time of your life – but it can also be one of the hardest.
+Being away from home, with a heavy workload, and feeling lonely or homesick can leave students feeling isolated and overwhelmed.
+Serious problems like depression at university are sadly pretty common.
+The Mix explains hope to cope.

+We’ll be honest.
 Some symptoms, like a lack of concentration, can have a real impact on your ability to study.
-Try and let your tutors know early on about any problems, as it’s easier to work out a solution and could help prevent a work crisis.
-Tutors can often extend deadlines, offer extra support in problem areas, or even give you a break from studying while you recover.
+That’s why it’s important to let your tutors know early on about any problems.
+That way they’ll be able to work out a solution and could help prevent a work crisis.
+For instance, tutors can often extend deadlines, offer extra support in problem areas, or even give you a break from studying while you recover.

-Leaving work to pile up can exacerbate your symptoms – universities will be experienced in dealing with students with mental health problems, so don’t feel embarrassed about talking to your personal tutor or course leader.
+Leaving work to pile up can also exacerbate your symptoms.
+Remember, unis are fairly experienced when it comes to students developing mental health problems.
+So don’t feel embarrassed and/or ashamed about talking to your personal tutor or course leader.
+They’re there to support you, regardless of the circumstances.

-“It’s important not to get into ‘all or nothing’ thinking,” says Alan Percy, head of counselling at Oxford University counselling service.
-“So if you can’t manage all your work, it’s better to try and do some rather than give up altogether.
-Instead of thinking you should study for eight hours, which could be impossible, it’s better to do two or three hours, which might feel more manageable.”
+Try your best not to get into an ‘all or nothing’ mindset,” says Alan Percy, head of counselling at Oxford University counselling service.
+“If you can’t manage all your work, it’s always better to try and do some rather than give up altogether.
+And instead of thinking you should study for eight hours (which is practically impossible), it’s better to aim for two or three hour chunks.”

-Should I tell my uni friends I have depression?
+Should I tell my friends I’m depressed at uni?

 Worrying how friends will react is understandable.
-It’s especially scary if depression hits during your first year when you might still be forming your friendship group.
+Especially if depression hits during your first year while you’re trying to get to know people.

-According to Alan, it’s important not to withdraw from your social life and become isolated, as locking yourself away won’t help your symptoms.
-“Encourage yourself to see friends and do social things,” he says.
-“However, only do what you feel you can.
-Go out for a couple of hours if that feels manageable, or see a few close friends, rather than feeling pressurised to go clubbing all night.”
+According to Alan, it’s vital not to withdraw from your social life and isolate yourself.
+In fact, this is probably the worst thing you can do for your depression.
+“I know dealing with uni and depression is incredibly difficult but try to encourage yourself to see friends and do social things,” he says.
+“Just make sure to take it at your own pace.
+Start by going out for a couple of hours if that feels manageable, or see a few close friends, and see how you cope.

-University can be a stressful time, so feeling sad sometimes is normal.
-Depression, however, is longer-lasting.
-The NHS has a tool that can help you assess your symptoms, which might include:
+University can be a stressful time, so feeling sad or unmotivated from time to time is pretty standard.
+Depression, on the other hand, is usually chronic.
+If you’re still unsure, the NHS has a quiz that can help you assess your symptoms.
+These might include (but are not limited to):

 • feeling persistently sad for weeks or even months